Financial-Times/dotcom-page-kit/packages/anvil-middleware-asset-loader/readme.md

 # Asset Loader Middleware

-This package provides an [Express] compatible middleware which adds the [asset loader] to your application each response making it available to your application's controllers.
+This package provides an [Express] compatible middleware which adds the [asset loader] to your application and adds it to each response making it available to your application's controllers.
 The asset loader helps applications to locate their static assets from wherever they are stored.

-In addition this package can also send [resource hints] and [serve static files].
+In addition this package can also be used to send [resource hints] and [serve static files].

 [Express]: https://expressjs.com/
 [asset loader]: https://github.com/Financial-Times/anvil/tree/master/packages/anvil-server-asset-loader